 Brewton-Parker College is an institution of higher education affiliated with Georgia Baptists.
+Our disciplinary process is based on a redemptive model.
 As such, the college community provides an accepting, caring Christian atmosphere in which spiritual formation, personal development, vocational preparation, and a sound, academic liberating education enhance the growth of individuals.

 Any student, faculty member, or staff member must present a written report of the facts regarding the alleged violation before the disciplinary process can formally begin.
-Written reports are sent to the office of Student Development Department.
+Written reports are sent to the office of Student Development Department (or designee).
 A meeting will be arranged with the student and the Student Development Department (or designee).
 If the student admits to a violation of the value, the student will receive a sanction, guidance, and counseling.